 Bring your Explorers unit to life with this original history play.
 Juan Pnce de Leon is credited with discovering Florida, identifying the Gulf Stream, and is called “the Father of Puerto Rico,” yet he’s best known for his fabled search for “The Fountain of Youth.”
 Carefully researched and kid-friendly, this seven-page, twenty-minute classroom play script leads students to evaluate the motives of 15th and 16th Century explorers.
 What were the explorers really after?
 What happened to the native people?
 Did the Fountain of Youth really exist?
 Could it have saved Ponce de Leon’s life?
 The play is well-suited to reader’s theater or a dramatic stage production, and it includes parts for eight to fourteen students (and innumerable extras), depending upon your casting needs.
 Full class set for just $3 and it includes a comprehension activity, too!

 From the moment Abraham Lincoln was elected his life was in danger.
 In fact, it took a team of the nation’s best detectives just to get him to his inauguration!
 This classroom play script is based on the real event historically known as “the Baltimore Plot.”
 It reveals Lincoln’s personality and the attitudes that led to the Civil War.
 It also introduces readers to Allan Pinkerton, the famed detective who started The Secret Service.
 Imagine how much fun you’re students will have playing actual spies!
 Aimed at grades 4 through 8, but given the content, it’s more appropriate for 5th grade and up.
-Use it in small groups, whole class, or on stage.
+Use it in small groups, with whole class, or on stage.
 Full class set, a comprehension quiz, and answer key are included!
-Click here to download a free preview or click on the cover to preview or purchase at TeachesrPayTeachers.
+Click here to download a free preview or click on the cover to purchase from my Etsy storefront.

 Now available in my Etsy store!
 Historically accurate, carefully researched, and kid-friendly!
 Based on real events, Box Brown’s Freedom Crate tells the story of Henry Brown, a slave in 1848 Virginia.
 When Henry’s wife and children are sold away, Henry devises a plan to mail himself to the North in a wooden crate.
-With help from members of the Underground Railway and Philadelphia’s Anti-Slavery Society, Henry defies death as his crate is tossed from one train to the next.
-The play was originally published in the Feb/Mar 2001 issue of Scholastic’s Storyworks magazine, and it’s based on Brown’s own slave narrative, The Narrative of the Life of Henry “Box” Brown.
+With help from members of the Underground Railway and Philadelphia’s Ant-Slavery Society, Henry defies death as his crate is tossed from one train to the next.
+The play was originally published in the Feb/Mar 2001 issue of Storyworks, and it’s based on Brown’s own slave narrative, The Narrative of the Life of Henry “Box” Brown.
 It’s also the subject of a picture book, Henry’s Freedom Box (Scholastic, 2007), which can be useful as an interesting compare and contrast activity.
-This script is well-suited to reader’s theater, or decorate a cardboard box and stage a poignant yet laugh-out-loud stage production.
+This script is well-suited to reader’s theater, or decorate a cardboard box and stage a poignant yet laugh-out-loud yet stage production.
 Includes parts for eight to twenty students, depending upon casting needs.
 Use it with students in grades 3 through 8.
 Includes comprehension activity and key.
 Click here to download a free preview, or click on the cover to purchase.

 Engage your students in the American Revolution with this historically-accurate play based on the life of Deborah Samson, a brave young woman who disguised herself as a man and became the first woman to serve in the U.S. military.
 Twice wounded, she had to escape the surgeons and operate on herself to avoid detection!
 Originally published in the Nov/Dec.
 2102 issue of Scholastic’s Storyworks magazine and reprinted in the March 2013 issue of Scope, this seven page play script has parts for from 10 to 17 actors (and numerous extras) depending on your casting needs.
 Use it in grades 3 through 7 to build reading fluency, engage students in history activities, and pair with non-fiction historical text to satisfy a host of CCSs.
 Fully reproducible: original purchaser is licensed to print a full class set every year!

 This play is suddenly really important!
 Given events of the past few years, there seems a need to teach flag etiquette and meaning.
 This play helps do the trick!
 The history of the flag of the United States is a compelling story, but historians are divided as to the facts.
 Did Betsy Ross really create the first flag?
 This play, which was originally published in my book, Read Aloud Plays: Symbols of America and later reprinted in the January 2002 issue of Scholastic’s Storyworks magazine, encourages readers to become history sleuths.
 It includes the play script, a short reading supplement, a bubble quiz, a comprehension activity built around William Canby’s 1870 treatise on the matter, answer keys, and extension activities.
 Suitable for reader’s theater or full stage production, use it with students in grades 3 through 7 to build fluency and to satisfy a variety of Common Core standards in Literature and Informational Text.
 Thirteen pages and parts for eleven students.
 The original purchaser is licensed to print one class set per year for use in his or her classroom.
 Thanks!

 Two Read Aloud Plays packaged together for the price of one.
 Revolutionary War Plays comes with two exclusive plays, comprehension activities (two per play), extensions, and links to specific CCSs.
 Originally published in my book Read Aloud Plays: Symbols of America, “Eagles Over the Battlefield” tells the story of the bald eagle becoming the emblem of the United States (picture Ben Franklin and Tom Jefferson arguing about eagles, turkeys, and even turkey vultures!), and “A Bell for the Statehouse,” reveals the history of the The Liberty Bell (based on historical evidence, but geared for younger students).
 Both are fun, easy, and ideal for elementary-aged kids.
 To create a full unit on the Revolution, download The Secret Soldier or Betsy Ross (both above) and split your class into thirds.